 - The highest judiciary is the final authority in maintaining the sanctity of the law of the land.

-- The Constitution of India has incorporated this principle in Part III and in order to provide meaning to Article 14 (all are equal before the law and all enjoy equal protection of laws), promotion of Lok Adalats and the venture of the Supreme court known as “public interest litigation” have been implemented.
+- The Constitution of India has incorporated this principle in Part III and in order to provide meaning to Article 14 (all are equal before the law and all enjoy equal protection of laws), the promotion of Lok Adalats and the venture of the Supreme Court known as “public interest litigation” have been implemented.

 - Also, as per today’s law of the land, any litigant can appeal to the presiding judicial authority to argue the case by himself or seek legal assistance with the help of the judiciary.

 8. Integrated and Independent Judiciary

 - India has a single integrated judicial system.

 - Also, the Indian Constitution establishes Independent Judiciary by enabling the Indian judiciary to be free from the influence of the executive and the legislature.

 - The Supreme Court stands as the apex court of the judicial system.
 Below the Supreme Court are the High Courts at the state level.

 - Under a high court, there is a hierarchy of subordinate courts, that is district courts and the other lower courts.